 We had a great conversation about what it means to DO social studies.
 You go to science class to do science.
 You go to math class to do math.
 What does doing social studies look like?

-For her, it’s learning how to take action in society and in your community.
-That’s why she has a class called “Taking Action.”
-In it, students don’t just learn how local and state government works.
-They don’t just research problems they think need to be solved.
-They try to solve them — whether it’s fixing potholes or improving school lunches.
+For her, it means learning how to take action in society and in your community.
+That is why she has a class called "Taking Action."
+In it, students do not just learn how local and state government works.
+They do not just research problems they think need to be solved.
+They try to solve them, whether it is fixing potholes or improving school lunches.

 "I talk about myself as an immigrant.
-I came to the USA in 2005 with my husband and my son.
-Back then I was struggling.
+I came to the U.S. in 2005 with my husband and my son.
+Back then, I was struggling.
 English is not my first language," she said.
 "I'm proud to talk about my struggle when I started here, my financial struggle, because they're also struggling."

-It is all to help build real, lasting relationships with her students — relationships that grow through extracurriculars like the business club, where students compete in national entrepreneurial competitions such as SkillsUSA.
+Her goal is to build real, lasting relationships with her students, including through extracurriculars such as the business club, where students compete in national entrepreneurial competitions like SkillsUSA.
 Last year, the Waubonsee team won the whole thing!

 We also have a "classroom correspondent" on the show.
-They're the teacher we interview every month of the school year on the radio show to trace a school year in their life.
+This is the teacher we interview each month during the school year to follow their experiences over time.

 This year, our correspondent is Caio Gomes!
 He teaches English as a second language at Clinton Rosette Middle School in DeKalb.

-This month, we talked about that classic feeling we've all had working on a frustrating assignment: "When am I ever going to use this when I'm an adult?"
-Sometimes he hears this from students when they don't want to read a book they're assigned or write an essay for his classes.
-It can be a challenge to convince his students of the importance of learning for the sake of learning, and that maybe money isn't everything.
+This month, we talked about a familiar frustration students often express: "When am I ever going to use this when I'm an adult?"
+He hears this when students do not want to read assigned books or write essays.
+It can be a challenge to show them the value of learning for its own sake, and that money is not everything.

-Finally, we check in with our student correspondents for this spring: students from the Whiteside Area Career Center's CEO program, who are starting their own businesses!
+Finally, we check in with our student correspondents for the spring: students from the Whiteside Area Career Center's CEO program who are starting their own businesses!

-If you've never listened before, our show is based on an idea — we've all had teachers in our lives who shaped who we are.
-And we want to hear about the teachers who inspired you.
-Every educator we have on Teachers' Lounge, whether teacher, coach, counselor, or professor, is nominated by our listeners.
+If you have never listened before, the show is based on a simple idea: We have all had teachers who shaped who we are.
+We want to hear about the educators who inspired you.
+Every guest on Teachers' Lounge — whether a teacher, coach, counselor or professor — is nominated by listeners.

 So, tell us about the person who comes to your mind.
-Shoot us an email and nominate an educator at teacherslounge@niu.edu and they could be on the show!
+Send us an email to nominate an educator at teacherslounge@niu.edu, and they could be on the show!

-Don’t worry — the podcast hasn't gone anywhere.
-You can still catch episodes every other Friday on WNIJ.org or wherever you get podcasts.
+Don't worry — the podcast is still available.
+You can catch episodes every other Friday on WNIJ.org or wherever you get podcasts.